foundersandcoders/pg-workshop/README.md

 ### Task 1

 In `src/router.js` you'll find a function that deals with calls to the `/users` endpoint.
 The data is currently coming from the `handlers/static.js` file.
-You can change the data in `handlers/static.js` and check the results.
+You can add your own names and locations in `handlers/static.js`.
+Once you've done this, refresh the page and check the results.

 In the terminal, connect to your database using `psql postgres://[username]:[password]@localhost:5432/[database]`.